adam10603/BeamNG-Advanced-Steering/README.md

 This is an extensive modification of BeamNG.drive's steering input system for controller and keyboard.
 It provides a steering system that's more aware of the vehicle's underlying physics and results in an improved steering feel.

-Before the 0.26 game version, this mod added a very different approach to input processing compared to anything seen in the stock game.
+Before BeamNG version 0.26 this mod added a very different approach to input processing compared to the stock game.
 But with version 0.26 the developers added an ***Understeer reduction assistant*** and ***Oversteer reduction assistant*** setting, likely inspired by the first version of this mod.
-Those assists implement very similar concepts to this mod, and they are much better than the pre-0.26 situation.
+Those assists behave very similarly to this mod, and they are a big improvement over the pre-0.26 situation.
 However, the default assists still aren't quite perfect IMO, so this mod now exists as a refinement of sorts.

 The main features of the mod include: